 SAARC Cultural Centre Mandate

-MANDATE OF SAARC CULTURAL CENTRE,
+MANDATE OF SAARC CULTURAL CENTRE, SRI LANKA.

 At the Tenth SAARC Summit (Colombo, 29 – 31 July 1998), “The Heads of State or Government recognized that South Asia, while reflecting a rich, complex and varied plurality of cultural and religious traditions, was heir to a profound common civilizational continuum of great antiquity which constitutes a historical basis for sustaining harmonious relations among the people of the region.
 They acknowledged that the SAARC process could draw more deeply from the vitality and strength of South Asia’s shared cultural heritage as a source influencing and enhancing creative energies in all fields.
 The Heads of State or Government welcomed the offer of Sri Lanka to host a meeting of the Ministers of Cultural Affairs of SAARC to prepare a practical Action Plan to network the national institutes of cultural relations and to establish a South Asian Cultural Center to promote the distinctive arts of South Asia.
 They requested the Government of Sri Lanka to circulate a concept paper on the issues to be addressed by the meeting including financing arrangements for the proposed institute.”